katbdesrosiers/task-manager/README.md

 3. Click the `Restore` button on this message to install the missing packages
 4. In the console, run the command `Update-Database`
 5. Clean the solution with `Build -> Clean Solution`
+6. Rebuild the solution with `Build -> Rebuild Solution`
-6. Press `ctrl + F5` to run the project, it should open in your default browser
+7. Press `ctrl + F5` to run the project, it should open in your default browser

 ## Usage